 The Only Scream in Town, North Haven

 Abandon all hope, ye who enter here.
-On Thursday, Friday and Saturday nights in October, join The Scream Haunted Attraction for a terrifying trip through the underworld, where you will cross paths with the tortured souls of the damned and a multitude of hellish fiends.
+On Friday through Sunday nights in October, join The Scream Haunted Attraction for a terrifying trip through the underworld, where you will cross paths with the tortured souls of the damned and a multitude of hellish fiends.